 default._domainkey IN TXT "v=DKIM1; g=*; k=rsa; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQDNHHZ5Wq8b mpNTwzg+5wwwgKiYphgdRnngxS6Wd1lq9kQRh2OxzOH4kW1gsPe8UA396e9zaXjGlSzbIkeHEt86JzuS+fg+utLrVtIH6gLXJg xppBjCMhLy95oBLrG9M3rqGtrzHgVclANnYdfGs3Tg6r+RnS7GHW3YqW+7tr45YQIDAQAB" ; ----- DKIM default for example.com

 To verify that DKIM is working properly.
 Let’s send a test email through command line

-In received email in our mailbox, open the source of email and search for "DKIM-Signature".
-You will find some thing like below
+In the received email in our mailbox, open the source of the email and search for "DKIM-Signature".
+You will find something like below

 DKIM-Signature: v=1; a=rsa-sha256; c=simple/simple; d=example.com; s=default.private; t=1402388963; bh=fdkeB/A0FkbVP2k4J4pNPoe23AvqBm9+b0C3OY87Cw8=; h=Date:From:Message-Id:To:Subject; b=M6g0eHe3LNqURha9d73bFWlPfOERXsXxrYtN2qrSQ6/0WXtOxwkEjfoNTHPzoEOlD i6uLLwV+3/JTs7mFmrkvlA5ZR693sM5gkVgVJmuOsylXSwd3XNfEcGSqFRRIrLhHtbC mAXMNxJtih9OuVNi96TrFNyUJeHMRvvbo34BzqWY=